m-roberts/m-roberts/README.md

 #### pi-topOS

-All of the software that I work on for pi-topOS is open source!
+All of the software that I worked on for pi-topOS is open source!
 This includes all workflows aorund software building and distribution.

 A personal goal of mine is to continue to develop the tools that have been used to create pi-topOS into a suite of tools that can be used to easily manage a custom Raspberry Pi-based OS.